Island Social Trends

 - Our revenues are generated entirely from subscriptions to our ENews edition and advertising (within this web portal and in the ENews Digest to subscribers).

 - Why subscribe or advertise?
-In addition to support the process of independent news, please consider supporting this venture with a subscription for staying current with our coverage, and/or ad placements that foster good exposure for your business, organization or campaign.
+Advertisers and subscribers are keen to support the role of independent news.
+Subscriptions help you stay current with our coverage.
+Ad placements for your business or organization can foster good exposure for your business, organization or campaign.

 Our content is original journalism.
 Where we use news releases as supporting documentation, that will be indicated.
-We welcome opinion-editorials within our content.
+We welcome opinion-editorials from community leaders.
 Freelance writers and photographers may contact us for opportunities.

-- West Shore region: Operating from our office in Langford, we see the pulse and write with insight about Langford, Colwood, Sooke, Metchosin, View Royal and First Nations in the region.
+- West Shore region: Operating from our office in Langford, we experience the pulse of the west shore and write with insight about Langford, Colwood, Sooke, Metchosin, View Royal and First Nations in the region.

-- Sooke region: Specialized legacy coverage of the Sooke region (where this publication once operated from, 2008-2014), including Juan de Fuca.
+- Sooke region: Specialized legacy coverage of the Sooke region (where this publication once operated from, 2008-2014), including Juan de Fuca (west of Sooke to Port Renfrew).
 Specialized Twitter feed for this at @SookeVoiceLOCAL.

 - Cowichan-Duncan Regional Coverage: Footprint of the Cowichan-Malahat-Langford federal riding, reaching up to Nanaimo.